Mercantour National Park, stars in your eyes

 In Mercantour National Park, "Alpes Azur Mercantour" is a land of exceptional astronomy, acknowledged since the end of the 19th century.
-In 2019, the territory even joined the restricted circle of the fourteen International Dark Sky Reserves renowned in the world.
+In 2019, the territory even joined the restricted circle of the fifteen International Dark Sky Reserves renowned in the world.

 During your stay in Mercantour National Park, the quality of the night skies can’t leave you feeling unmoved.
 The "Alpes Azur Mercantour" territory has indeed been recognised as an International Dark Sky Reserve.
 It is the third such reserve in France, after the Pic du Midi de Bigorre in the Pyrenees National Park and the reserve in Cevennes National Park.